Professor Justin Keen

 NHS Information Authority (2001-2) Evaluation of multi-agency electronic records, PI, £70K.

-Justin currently teaches individual sessions on modules in the Institute.
+Justin currently teaches YCHI5020M, Systems Thinking in Healthcare, in the Institute.

 Current PhD students